AppliedMechanics-EAFIT/SolidsPy/README.md

 ## Installation
 The code is written in Python and it depends on `numpy`, `scipy` and `sympy`.

-To install _SolidsPy_ use:
+To install _SolidsPy_ open a terminal and type:

     pip install solidspy

-To run the examples with GUI input you will need to install [`easygui`](http://easygui.readthedocs.org/en/master/).
+To run the examples with specification of the folder stoing the input files through a GUI you will need to install [`easygui`](http://easygui.readthedocs.org/en/master/).

 To easily generate the required SolidsPy text files out of a [Gmsh](http://gmsh.info/) model